Activated charcoal is one of the most useful products to have around your home “just in case.”

 Can You Use Charcoal Instead of Activated Charcoal?

 In theory, yes, you can use charcoal instead of activated charcoal.
-However, regular charcoal will be anywhere near as effective.
+However, regular charcoal won’t be anywhere near as effective.
 You also could expose yourself to chemical additives or impurities.

 The bottom line?
 You could use charcoal instead of activated charcoal if it were a SHTF situation and you had nothing else.
 But, for everyday use and preparedness, stick to activated charcoal.